miguelgrinberg/Flask-SocketIO/docs/index.rst

 - The ``'gevent'`` async mode is supported, but uWSGI is currently incompatible with the gevent-websocket package, so only the long-polling transport can be used.
-- The native WebSocket support available from uWSGI is not based eventlet or gevent, so it cannot be used at this time.
+- The native WebSocket support available from uWSGI is not based on eventlet or gevent, so it cannot be used at this time.
 If possible, a WebSocket transport based on the uWSGI WebSocket implementation will be made available in a future release.